Anti-Armenian sentiment in Azerbaijan: Indoctrination in schools

+An Azerbaijani website surveyed experts who acknowledged the presence of Armenophobia in Azerbaijani textbooks, with many of them justifying it.
 The Azerbaijani historian Arif Yunus has stated that various Azerbaijani school textbooks label Armenians with epithets such as "bandits", "aggressors", "treacherous", and "hypocritical".
+The historian also states that patriotic education is a prominent theme in Azerbaijani education, rooted in the ideology of combating enemies—primarily portrayed as Armenians—and emphasizes a readiness to die for the homeland and engage in a "heroic struggle" against adversaries.
 He and his wife were jailed for allegedly spying for Armenia.